teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

  > The abstract representation in Breakout is neither an "obvious" nor an "inevitable" choice.
 Nor is the coordination of a square "ball" and a rectangular shrinking paddle a "time-honored" or "conventional" combination.
 The same may be said of the choice of colors, the placement and design of the scores, the changes in speed, the use of sounds, and the synchronized graphics and sounds which accompany the ball's bounces behind the wall. [*Atari v.
 Oman*](http://scholar.google.com/scholar_case?case=11202168367195629653) (edited for length).

 Since Breakout includes the types of creative expression that merits copyright protection, Judge Ginsburg cajoled the Copyright Office into approving Atari's copyright registration.
+(In fact, this was the second time Ruth Bader Ginsburg told the Copyright Office to register the Breakout copyright.
+The first was in [*Atari v.
+Oman*, 888 F. 2d 878 (DC CA 1989)](http://scholar.google.com/scholar_case?case=16631771208846018552)).

 **Takeaway**: The arrangement of simple shapes and colors in a video game, even a simple video game, is the type of *creative expression* that merits copyright protection.